rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

- decade of it working, it inches closer to becoming the money of international settlements, the base layer to back all money.
+ decade of it working, it inches closer to becoming the money of international settlements, the base layer behind all money.